Robert Habersham Coleman: Collapse

 Coleman then lacked the funds to pay employees to operate the iron mines and furnaces.
 He closed the Cornwall Furnace forever on February 11, 1883.
 Next, the Lebanon Dimes Savings Bank began to teeter.
 Coleman attempted to keep the bank afloat by paying its creditors with his funds.
-He would have been successful if not for another court case where he lost $2 million to the Pennsylvania Trust Company in August 1893.
+He would have been successful if not for another court case where he lost $2 million (equivalent to $ in today's money) to the Pennsylvania Trust Company in August 1893.
 This destroyed what was left of Coleman's fortune.
 When he could no longer cover the bank's debts, it collapsed in late August 1893, taking its depositors' savings.
 In September 1893, the last operating Coleman furnace also closed.